michaelaaroncantrell/dsp/statistics/8-2-sampling_dist.md

     print("The 90 percent confidence interval for n=", n, (lower,upper))
-    print("The SE with sample size", n, "is", SE) thinkplot.preplot(5)
+    print("The SE with sample size", n, "is", SE) thinkplot.preplot(5) cdf=thinkstats2.Cdf(estimates) thinkplot.Cdf(cdf)
-#Uncomment this to see the sampling distribution of the estimate for lambda. #thinkplot.Show()
+#uncomment this to see the sampling distribution of the estimate for lambda. #thinkplot.Show()
-#Note: I don't know how to show multiple plots using the author's modules, and I'm assuming it's not that important to learn.

 thinkplot.plot(v,SEs)
-cdf=thinkstats2.Cdf(estimates)
-thinkplot.Cdf(cdf)
 thinkplot.Show(xlabel='sample size', ylabel='SE')